top of page

 Phobias and Fears

-Phobias are intense and irrational fears of specific objects, situations, or activities.
-Common phobias include fear of heights (acrophobia), fear of spiders (arachnophobia), or fear of flying (aviophobia).
+Phobias are heightened fears of specific things such as fear of flying, heights, animals, amphibians, speaking in public....
 Phobias can cause significant distress and may lead to avoidance behaviors.
 Since COVID, we have seen more social phobia cases.

 Nutrition for Emotional Health